When Can the Police Search My Car?

-The drafters of the Constitution were concerned with a person's right not to be free of unreasonable bodily or home searches.
-This interest is addressed in the Fourth Amendment, which aims to prevent police officers from rifling at will through a person’s private effects.
+The drafters of the Constitution were concerned with unreasonable bodily and home searches.
+This concern is addressed in the Fourth Amendment, which aims to prevent police officers from rifling at will through a person’s private effects.

 Vehicles as private spaces

 Once the Model T rumbled onto American roads, the U.S. Supreme Court had to adjust the boundaries of the Fourth Amendment right to deal with a new zone of personal privacy.
 The Court extended the constitutional protection against unreasonable searches to include a person’s vehicle.
 However, under the Court’s decisions, your car is treated differently from your person and your home, and is subject to less protection against searches than they are.